To start the year I made some random economic predictions that I have no confidence in myself. Let’s see how well I pin the tail on the donkey.

 1. Interest rates will go up a little.

 Fail.
-The Bank of Canada target rate stayed at 1% throughout 2012.
+The Bank of Canada target rate stayed at 1% for yet another year.

 2. Housing prices will come down a little.

 Fail.
-According to the Teranet - National Bank Composite House Price Index, as of November house prices had risen 3.46% so far this year.
-I’ll concede that it’s unlikely that December will wipe out all of those gains.
+According to the Teranet - National Bank Composite House Price Index, house prices in Canada rose an average of 3.81%.